Create a Yates account today!

 Measure – measure the area and calculate the amount of lawn seed you'll need for optimum coverage.
 Don't be tempted to 'add some extra', because grass germinates better when it's not overcrowded.

 Sow – Mix the required amount of lawn seed with a starter fertiliser.
 Yates Lawn Fertiliser for New Lawns is ideal for this.
-This makes it much easier to spread out the lawn seed, adds valuable organic matter to the soil and provides the new grass seedlings with gentle slow release nutrients as they establish.
+This makes it easier to spread the lawn seed, adds valuable organic matter to the soil and provides the new grass seedlings with gentle slow release nutrients as they establish.
 Broadcast the grass seed evenly over the area.
 It helps to halve the seed and sow the first half in an East-West direction, then sow the other half over the top of the first, in a North-South direction.
 After sowing, gently cross rake the area to mix the seed into the soft topsoil.

 Water – keep the area moist with a fine mist spray or a sprinkler while the seed is germinating.
 It's critical to prevent grass seed from drying out during the germination phase, as drying out for even a short period can kill delicate new grass shoots.
 Keeping the topsoil moist often requires watering several times a day.
 After germination, it’s also very important to keep the top 1cm of soil moist for the first 2 – 3 weeks while the grass establishes.
 The most common reason for a newly sown lawn not being successful is drying out during the germination and establishment phase.